nnngrach/AnyGIS_image_processor/README.md

 # AnyGIS_image_processor

-Service for tile image processing
+Service for tile image processing.
+It uses NodeJS with Sharp and Jimp libraries.

 ### Installation